opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 7. The Secure Client re-issues the GET request to the Identity Provider with the `Authorization` header set with valid HTTP Basic crendentials.
 8. The Identity Provider identifies the Secure Client test user, and returns a base64-encoded SAMLResponse XML Document
 9. The Secure Client sends a POST request to the Test Suite server with the SAMLResponse XML Document (encoded with base64, then URL encoded)
-10. The Test Suite server validates the POST request, creates a security context for the test user, and redirects to the complete capabilities document
+10. The Test Suite server validates the POST request, creates a security context for the test user, and returns the complete capabilities document, and ends the test session
-11. The Secure Client makes a GET request to the complete capabilties document with the security context (cookies) defined
-12. The Test Suite server responds with the complete capabilities document, and ends the test session
-13. The Test Suite then evaluates the requests from the Secure Client against the TestNG test methods
+11. The Test Suite then evaluates the requests from the Secure Client against the TestNG test methods

-This requires 6 requests from the Secure Client:
+This requires 5 requests from the Secure Client:

 1. GET request for Service Provider partial capabilities
 2. GET request for Service Provider complete capabilities
 3. GET request for Identity Provider SSO
 4. GET request for Identity Provider SSO with HTTP Basic credentials
 5. POST request to Service Provider SSO URL with SAML Response
-6. GET request for Service Provider complete capabilities with cookies set

 In this case, the "Service Provider" is the executable test suite's embedded test server.

-The Test Server will generate 4 responses for the Secure Client:
+The Test Server will generate 3 responses for the Secure Client:

 1. Respond with partial capabilities document containing security annotations
 2. Respond with redirect to Identity Provider SSO with SAML Request query parameters
-3. Respond with a cookie with security context, and redirect to the complete capabilities
+3. Respond with a cookie with security context, and return the complete capabilities
-4. Respond with the complete capabilities document, validating the cookie from the Secure Client

 ## Detailed Request Procedure (WMS 1.1.1)